Strongly universal string hashing is fast: Fast Multilinear with carry-less multiplications

 If done naively, computing the remainder of the division by an irreducible polynomial may remain relatively expensive, especially for short strings since they require few multiplications.
 A common technique to quickly compute the remainder is the Barrett reduction algorithm~\cite{Barrett:1987:IRS:36664.36688}.
 The adaptation of this reduction to GF(2)[$x$] is especially convenient~\cite{springerlink:10.1007/978-3-540-69499-1_7} when we choose the irreducible polynomial $p(x)$ such that $\textrm{degree}(p(x)-x^L)\leq L/2$, that is, when we can write it as $p(x)= \sum_{i=0}^{\lfloor L/2 \rfloor} a_i x_i + x^L$.
 (There are such irreducible polynomials for $L\in\{1,2,\ldots,400\}$~\cite{irredpolyonline} and we conjecture that such a polynomial can be found for any $L$~\citep{springerlink:10.1007/978-3-540-24633-6_16}.)
 In this case, the remainder of $q(x)/p(x)$ is given by

 where $q$ and $p$ are the $2L-1$-bit and $L+1$-bit integers representing $q(x)$ and $p(x)$.
 (See~\ref{appendix:implementationscarryless} for implementation details.)
 We expect the two carry-less multiplications to account for most of the running time of the reduction.
+Yet we expect that even a fast implementation of the Barrett reduction is much slower than merely selecting the left-most $L$~bits as in \textsc{Multilinear}.

 Unfortunately, in its current Intel implementation, carry-less multiplications have significantly reduced throughput compared to regular integer multiplications.
 Indeed, with pipelining, it is possible to complete one regular multiplication per cycle, but only one carry-less multiplication every 8~cycles~\citep{inteloptimization}.
 However, using a result from \S~\ref{sec:multilinear}, we can reduce the number of multiplications by half if we compute